businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 Document your detailed analysis of how each differentiating activity drives WTP and/or reduces SOC in your NotebookLM.

-**E. Using NotebookLM for Activity Analysis: Organizing Notes and Evidence**
+**Using NotebookLM for Activity Analysis: Organizing Notes and Evidence**

 Throughout your Activity Analysis, continue to effectively utilize NotebookLM to organize your research, notes, and evidence.
 Consider these strategies: